 The International Accord for Health and Safety in the Garment and Textile Industry (International Accord) is a legally binding agreement aimed at improving workplace safety in ready-made garment (RMG) factories.
 The agreement, which came into effect in September 2021, builds on the Accord on Fire and Building Safety in Bangladesh, widely known as the Bangladesh Accord.

-As of May 2022, 175 global brands have signed the International Accord, including the Global Deal partners H&M Group, Carrefour, ICA Group, Lindex, IndustriAll Global Union and UNI Global Union.
+As of May 2022, 175 global brands have signed the International Accord, including the Global Deal partners H&M Group, Carrefour, ICA Group, Lindex, IndustriALL Global Union and UNI Global Union.

 As a sector-level agreement between trade unions and enterprises, the International Accord provides a concrete example of how social dialogue can foster human rights due diligence processes for labour rights by addressing specific risks in the garment and textile supply chain.